Get the newsletter.

 Balls of energy.

-This healthy, no-bake power balls recipe makes a great, high-protein snack with a satisfying dose of energy-boosting ingredients.
+This healthy, no-bake recipe for almond butter energy balls makes a great, high-protein snack with a satisfying dose of energy-boosting ingredients.
 Make a batch and vary them up as you like!

 Lately, I have been craving some new, nutritious snacks.
 I tend to go for the same things over and over in the snack department: homemade popcorn, an apple and peanut butter, random leftovers, and the like.

 I wanted something new.
 Something that I could just grab from the fridge, but packed a nutritious punch of fiber and protein to help keep me full.
-And that’s how these no-bake oatmeal power balls were created.
+And that’s how these no-bake oatmeal almond butter energy balls were created.

 energy balls ingredients

-Are energy balls (power balls) good for you?
+Are these almond butter energy balls (power balls) good for you?

 “Good for you” is a bit of a squishy term.
 But if healthy and “good for you” means low-sugar, high-protein, unprocessed, and full of fiber and essential nutrients, then this power balls recipe definitely fits the bill!
 Here’s why: